Asbestos Usage and Bans in the United States

 Exposure to asbestos is a major public health issue—and an incredibly personal one for the thousands of people diagnosed with asbestos-related diseases each year.
 No amount of asbestos is safe to inhale, yet unfortunately, the U.S. has yet to completely stop using asbestos.

 If you’ve been diagnosed with mesothelioma, you should know that asbestos exposure is almost always the cause.
-At Early, Lucarelli, Sweeney and Meisenkothen, we specialize in getting mesothelioma victims the compensation they deserve.
+At Early, Lucarelli, Sweeney and Meisenkothen, we focus almost exlcusively on getting mesothelioma victims the compensation they deserve.
 If you have more questions or want a free case evaluation, fill out our online form today.

 FAQs